In the past 2 years, we've made great strides to change the way we work so we can move towards a more sustainable future.

-From removing the plastic slip from all of our greeting cards, to changing to use 100% recycled paper to create all of our greeting cards from, we are proud of the action we are taking to change the way our industry works.
+In 2020 we removed the plastic slip from all of our greeting cards to change to using 100% recycled paper to create all of our greeting cards, we are proud of the action we are taking to change the way our industry works.

 We know a large percentage of our cards feature foiling and we wanted to take some time to bust some myths about the recyclability of these cards.

 For those of you who are not greeting card styling experts, foiling is a thin film of metallic foil which is impressed onto a document using a die – helping to create a really eye-catching piece of print and promoting quality.
 You’ll spot foiling on a wide range of our greeting and Christmas cards.